 I’ve said it many times before, doing your own deals and building a real estate is incredibly hard.
 It takes great timing and some good luck, and even then there is no guarantee of success.
 Rather than restate it, I’ve asked Arx Urban founder, Benjie Moll, to describe his “typical day” and share the 10 biggest challenges of being a real estate entrepreneur.

-Since I last wrote for the blog in June 2015, Arx Urban has made significant progress with our urban workforce housing and retail aggregation strategy.
+Since I last wrote for the blog in June 2015, Arx Urban has made significant progress in our urban workforce housing and retail aggregation strategy.
 We’re approaching our third year and are beginning to see some “hockey-stick” growth with deal flow and investor interest.
 Our brand has gained recognition in Boston and, while our preference is to hold assets into perpetuity, we’ve sold a few deals to recognize great returns for our track record.

 I spend the majority of my time filling the pipeline by cultivating deal sources and meeting with capital and development partners.
 I love the work because I spend the majority of my time collaborating and can have 25+ phone calls a day (in addition to the persistent text message chains with a few trusted brokers).
 I’m never bored.
 Rather than trying to explain the craziness of a typical day, I figured I’d share what I did yesterday, hour-by-hour:

 6:15am: Wake up and go for a quick run along the Charles River stopping on my way back to take a quick look at an off-market deal (a brownstone condo conversion) that a broker sent me the night before.
 Afterwards I spend 10 minutes at home trying to meditate using the Calm app, unsuccessfully tuning out the 12 new emails about a deal we’re trying to close later this week.